Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 Wrap-Up: Look Professional, Walk Like a Human

 You should not have to limp into the office like you are walking on hidden Legos.
-With the right arch support, stable heel, and cushioning, office shoes can be both polished and plantar-fasciitis-friendly.
+With the right arch support, stable heel, cushioning, and fit, office shoes can be both polished and plantar-fasciitis-friendly.

 Medical Disclaimer: Bob and Lisa are not doctors.
 We’re sharing personal experience and practical, empathy-first guidance.
 For medical advice, diagnosis, or treatment plans, please consult a qualified healthcare professional.
 We reference reputable sources for general education.